 A good starting point is to evaluate what documents, data, and applications your business could move to the cloud.
 Assess how much work each item will require to integrate into the cloud and from this determine which type of cloud service will best suit your needs.
-There is a certain risk associated with each item uploaded to cloud and it is important to decide if the risk is worth the benefit.
+There is a certain risk associated with each item uploaded to the cloud and it is important to decide if the risk is worth the benefit.

 - Tip: Move the lowest-risk documents into the cloud first.
 Another way to simplify the process is to decide what files you do not want in the cloud.
 You can decide what to integrate into the cloud based on the documents that remain.

 Step Two: Build a Business Proposal

 To develop your proposal, you will need to run a cost analysis.
 Set up baseline costs for your current system then compare that to the cost of the cloud.
 Another factor to add to the proposal is service levels.
 Once you have a good idea of your current service levels, analyze them to make certain a cloud system can maintain the same service levels or even improve them.

 As mentioned earlier, every business is unique and there are many other factors besides cost and service levels to consider.
 A solid proposal will cover all relevant ways a cloud system could impact the business.

 - Tip: Make sure you have personnel from all departments review your proposal.
 You want support from more than just the IT department.
-If you can get the higher ups to approve of the migration early on, it will make the actual execution of the cloud system much easier.
+If you can get the higher-ups to approve the migration early on, it will make the actual execution of the cloud system much easier.

 Step Three: Technical Considerations

 There are a handful of technical aspects of the cloud.
 You need to check with IT what they are capable of doing in-house and what they will need outside help to complete.
 It is important to consider whether or not your IT can manage and monitor the cloud service as well.